mxfatih/shopsrus/README.md

 For example:

-To publish to windows hosting environment you can use the command belove:
+To publish to Windows hosting environment you can use the command belove:
 ```bash
 dotnet publish "\\your-environment\ShopsRUs.csproj" -c Release -r win10-x64 -o "\\your-hosting-environment"
 ```